JGMEYER/telegram-utility-bot/README.md

 ## Before you start

-This project was developed for python 3.6.0.
+This project was developed on MacOS for python 3.6.0.
 Pyenv, though not required, is recommended for managing python versions.

 This project uses pipenv to manage dependencies.
-The README herein assumes you are running python from within the `pipenv shell`.
-Make sure you have pipenv installed before modifying this project.
+The README herein assumes you are running python from within the `pipenv shell`. _This will probably bite you at some point, so be sure to run commands from the pipenv shell unless already specified directly._ Make sure you have pipenv installed before modifying this project.
 For more information on pipenv, check out: https://docs.pipenv.org/en/latest/basics/.

 ## Required env variables